Web DLP: What It Is, How It Works & Best Practices

 Digital technology offers many opportunities but also several threats that attack the foundation of business integrity.
 From sensitive customer information to business strategies, the data that companies possess are invaluable assets.
 However, the risk of data breaches has skyrocketed with the rise of remote work, cloud computing, and bring-your-own-device (BYOD) policies.
 Reports indicate that data breaches continue to be widespread, with organizations experiencing an average of 15 incidents a year.

 This backdrop sets the stage for Web Data Loss Prevention (DLP).
-It shields the data from both accidental slips and deliberate theft.
-Through the implementation of sophisticated DLP policies and technologies, businesses can take a proactive stance.
+It shields the data from both accidental slips and deliberate theft, especially as it moves across HTTP and HTTPS channels.
+Through the implementation of sophisticated DLP policies and technologies, including a well-defined web DLP policy, businesses can take a proactive stance.
 Here, we’ll explore everything about crafting and enforcing Web DLP protocols, the challenges, and the advantages they bring.

 Web Data Loss Prevention (Web DLP) refers to a set of technologies and practices designed to monitor, detect, and prevent the unauthorized transmission of sensitive data over web channels.
 Web DLP solutions focus on securing data as it moves across the internet, particularly through web browsers, cloud applications, and web-based email services.
 These solutions aim to safeguard information such as personally identifiable information (PII), financial data, intellectual property, and other sensitive content from being exposed through web activities.